andfaulkner/dev-environment-components/_docs_guides/definitions-general.md

     *   ...meaning that one type is a subtype of another if and only if it's explicitly declared to be so in its definition
 *   Note: Typescript does not introduce this kind of type system.
+@### Nonce ###@
+*   arbitrary number that may only be used once
+*   often a random or pseudo-random number
+*   often issued in an auth protocol to ensure old communications can't be reused in replay attacks

 # O ###################################################################################
 @### Operand ###@